nick-c-simpson/GESAaRP_timelocking/README.md

 # Logic
 SHA256 keys are a cryptographic hash function which reads the bytes of a file and applies the SHA256 algorithm to generate a 64 digit key.
 This key can be used to check that the file has not been edited because the key is derived from the data within the file itself.

 Here we use the SHA256 key from a zipped folder which contains within it the experiment script and the pre-registration document.
-This SHA256 key can therefore not be generated until the pre-registration is written and the expreiment code is written.
+This SHA256 key can therefore not be generated until the pre-registration is written and the experiment code is written.

 The SHA256 key is used to seed a random number generator (RNG) which is used to generate the trial order of the participants within the experiment.
 Specifically, the SHA256 key + the worker ID (a unique ID given to participants when using the JATOS online experiment platform) seeds the RNG so that each participant has a unique trial order that is still tied to the SHA256 key.